 - Don’t shortcut the Creaming Process: Yes, no shortcut please even if you are in a hurry.
 The butter needs to be creamed properly, and proper means waiting for it change in light color and soft fluffy texture.
 Pay attention to the change of butter color.
 It could take more or 5 minutes depending on the mixer and the speed you are using.

-- Whipped Cream: Buttercream frosting tend to be thick and sweeter than any other frosting and that’s part of its nature because of the confectioners sugar.
+- Whipped Cream (Liquid form NOT already whipped cream): Buttercream frosting tend to be thick and sweeter than any other frosting and that’s part of its nature because of the confectioners sugar.
 If you reduce the sugar to too less or you add too much sugar, you will not get the light fluffy texture.
 It should be a balance between sugar and butter and what works for me is 1 1/4 cup sugar to 1/2 cup butter.
 I’ve tried to cut the sugar lower and it did not give me the texture I’m looking for, it’s too soft to hold for piping.
 To thin out the butter, use whipping cream for a lighter fluffier texture.
 Whipping cream when beaten becomes fluffy and airy, just like a whipped cream frosting.
 This will make the buttercream frosting lighter.
 If you don’t have cream, then milk full fat milk is the next best option, although milk doesn’t whip as much as cream, or not at all.

 That’s it!
 3 simple tips for a successful buttercream frosting!
 Let’s put it to use.